*Doing a little happy dance in my room*

 working on?

-Her name is Niahm (pronounced like Neeve), which is an old Irish name.
+Her name is Niahm (pronounced like Neeve), which is an old Irish name.working on?

 She's a small town girl, who loves her horse, dog, chickens, all the